AndrewJBateman/angular-crud-operations/README.md

 * Add firebase credentials to `environment.ts` files
 * Make sure [Firestore Database rules](https://firebase.google.com/docs/firestore/security/get-started) will allow user access
 * Run `ng serve` to get a server at `http://localhost:4200/`
 * If required, run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## :computer: Code Examples